cybozu-go/cattage/docs/config.md

 ## Configuration file

-`neco-tenant-controller` reads a configuration file on startup.
-The default location is `/etc/neco-tenant-controller/config.yaml`.
+`cattage-controller` reads a configuration file on startup.
+The default location is `/etc/cattage/config.yaml`.
 The location can be changed with `--config-file` flag.

 The configuration file should be a JSON or YAML file having the following keys: